AKSB-GP/DD1354_AirflowSimulation/README.md

-# instructions on how to run the project.
+# Instructions on how to run the project.

 This project is using FluidX3D create by Dr. Moritz Lehmann.